 5. How to Know if You’re in Ketosis?

 You can tell that you’re in ketosis by measuring ketone bodies in either your urine or blood.
 Most people on the ketogenic diet use urine test strips to determine if they’re in ketosis.
 There are a variety of urine test strips that can be purchased from most pharmacies.
 These urine test strips usually use different colors to represent varying levels of ketone bodies.
 Most sources recommend a goal ketone level of 0.5 to 3mM.
-It isn’t recommended to go higher than 3mM as there hasn’t been any evidence to suggest it’s more beneficial, and it often indicates a state of starvation – meaning you’re really not getting enough food!
+It isn’t recommended to go higher than 3mM as there hasn’t been any evidence to suggest it’s more beneficial, and it often indicates a state of starvation – meaning you’re not getting enough food!

 6. Is the Keto Diet Healthy?

 There is also other evidence to suggest that the keto diet can help improve cholesterol and insulin sensitivity (5, 6, 7, 8, 9).
-While there have been many other claims linking the keto diet to improving everything from parkinson’s to alzheimer’s disease, there isn’t yet any good evidence to support these theories (10).
+While there have been many other claims linking the keto diet to improving everything from Parkinson's to Alzheimer's disease, there isn’t yet any good evidence to support these theories (10).

-But like any diet, being healthy on keto depends if you do it right.
-Using the keto diet as a license to load up on processed cheese and as many other unhealthy fats you can get your hands on won’t make you healthy.
+However, like any diet, being healthy on keto depends if you do it right.
+Using the keto diet as a license to load up on processed cheese and as many other unhealthy fats, you can get your hands on won’t make you healthy.
 An overabundant consumption of calories in excess of what you burn will likely still lead to weight gain – even if you’re in ketosis.

 Because this diet does restrict many foods, it’s also prudent to ensure you’re continuing to consume all of the micronutrients you need that are often easily found in a more balanced diet.